Diffusion-Based sRGB Real Noise Generation via Prompt-Driven Noise Representation Learning: Proposed Method

 \subsubsection{Decoder}

-As illustrated in the lower part of \ffigref{fig:arch_pe} (a), the Decoder $\mathcal{D}$ consists of numerous convolutional layers, integrating residual blocks and upsampling operations to transform latent codes back into noisy images.
-The upsampling operation increases the spatial resolution of input features at scale $\ell$ using nearest-neighbor upsampling, as followed by~\citep{stablediffusion}.
+As illustrated in the lower part of \ffigref{fig:arch_pe} (a), the Decoder $\mathcal{D}$ consists of multiple convolutional layers, integrating residual blocks and upsampling operations to transform latent codes back into noisy images.
+The upsampling operation increases the spatial resolution of input features at scale $\ell$ using nearest-neighbor upsampling, following~\citep{stablediffusion}.
 To further capture the signal-dependent characteristics of real-world noise, clean images are downsampled using pixel downsampling~\citep{pixelshuffle}, preserving fine-grained textures and conditioning at each scale level.